-Procedures for conducting master death file matches, including what types of master death files may be utilized, as set forth in paragraphs (3), (4) and (5) are to be determined by rules adopted by State insurance regulators after consultation with the administrator in that state or may be otherwise established by laws similar to those that have been enacted in several States.
+Procedures for conducting master death file matches, including what types of master death files may be utilized, as set forth in paragraphs (3), (4) and (5) are to be determined by rules adopted by State insurance regulators or may be otherwise established by laws similar to those that have been enacted in several States.
 Similarly, what constitutes reasonable efforts to obtain proof of death of an insured or annuitant and to determine whether policy or contract proceeds are owed is to be determined either by rules adopted by State insurance regulators or as otherwise provided by law.